Yash-Keswani/Badafone/documentation/Submission_2.md

-## Modifications
+## Update of Scope
-* added SMS content to the SMS table - X
+* added SMS content to the SMS table
 * modified send time in SMS and calls to a datetime
-* answered support tickets also show a response - X
+* answered support tickets also show a response
 * purchase time also includes time of purchase now
 * fix email in employee table
-* added some check constraints:

-## Check Constraints
-1) Support tickets cannot be closed without a response
+* added a check constraint, support tickets cannot be closed without a response
-2) When a user adds a new wallet, ensure that the user is above 18 years of age.

 ## Views and Grants
 **Customer** -
- info table: phone number / username / current tower / balance call history view - read
+ call history - read
- SMS history view - read
+ SMS history - read
- money view - ability to alter balance column, but only if it increases
+ phone plan, data - read
+ transaction - write, to purchase a new plan.

 **Sales** -
   view with top 10 plans and their income